sevketasurgan/csbasicmailsender/README.md

 # Basic Mail Sender

-Must be allow to necessary permission your mail account.
+Must be allow to necessary permission on your mail account.